HCI vs UCI: Deployment Models

 Section titled “Key Characteristics”- Minimum: 2 nodes (controller pair)

-- Scaling: Add scale-out nodes to the same cluster (up to 200+ nodes)
+- Scaling: Add scale-out nodes to the same cluster

 - Node roles: All nodes run storage and compute